seetaresearch/dragon/docs/api/python/dali/ops.rst

   : Transform bounding boxes to match the ``Paste`` operator.

   `class BrightnessContrast <ops/BrightnessContrast.html>`_
-  : Adjust the brightness and contrast.
+  : Adjust the brightness and contrast of image.

   `class Cast <ops/Cast.html>`_
   : Cast the data type of input.

+  `class CoinFlip <ops/CoinFlip.html>`_
+  : Sample values from a bernoulli distribution.

   `class CropMirrorNormalize <ops/CropMirrorNormalize.html>`_
-  : Crop and normalize input with the horizontal flip.
+  : Crop and normalize image with the horizontal flip.

   `class ExternalSource <ops/Cast.html>`_
   : Create a placeholder providing data from feeding.

   `class Hsv <ops/Hsv.html>`_
-  : Adjust the hue and saturation.
+  : Adjust the hue and saturation of image.

   `class ImageDecoder <ops/ImageDecoder.html>`_
   : Decode image from bytes.